stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

    - pros
      - No action for user
      - Admin down state is completely handled.
 No need to reload configuration.

-The 2nd option is preferred.
-Originally, we had decided to use a zero buffer profile to reclaim the reserved buffer for admin down ports.
-To be consistent, we introduced 0m-cable to indicate a zero buffer profile.
-Later on, we realized that the zero buffer profile didn't really work and decided to use `SAI_NULL_OBJECT_ID` to reclaim the reserved buffer.
-The 0m-cable won't be consistent with the rest part any more.
+   - cons
+     - In case a user wants to do some maintaining like replacing a broken cable, he/she will shutdown the port, do maintaining, and then startup the port. `buffermgr` will remove the lossless PGs and then readd them, which is not necessary.

-##### The script to update shared buffer pool size ###
+##### The script to update shared buffer pool size #####

 This script is to add the reclaimed buffer for admin down ports back to the shared buffer pool.

 It will be invoked in the following scenarios:

-- Adjust the shared buffer pool and shared headroom pool on the fly after the ports have been admin down
+- Adjust the shared buffer pool and shared headroom pool on the fly after the ports have been admin down.
+This is triggered by user.
 - Adjust the shared buffer pool and shared headroom pool in `db_migrator` for comparing with the default buffer configurations against the current value.

-Its flow is like this:
+There are two approaches to implement it.

+###### Add the reserved buffer size back to the default buffer pool size of the SKU/topo ######

 1. Fetch the default shared buffer pool sizes from the buffer templates according to the `SKU` and `topology`.
 2. For each admin down ports